A classical explanation of quantization: The ``walking bouncer'': Derivation of Walking bouncer

 providing

 with $n\gg 1$ since we have to take the mean over a large number of stochastic motions.

 Now, one generally has that the total energy of a sinusoidal oscillator exactly equals twice its average kinetic energy.
 Moreover, despite having a nonequilibrium framework of our system, the fact that we deal with a steady-state means that our oscillator is in local thermal equilibrium with its environment.
-As the average kinetic energy of the latter is always given by $kT_0/2$ for each degree of freedom, one has for the corresponding total energy that $E_{\rm tot}=NkT_0$.
+As the average kinetic energy of the latter may be written as $E_{\rm zp}=kT_0/2$ for each degree of freedom, one has for the corresponding total energy that $E_{\rm tot}=2E_{\rm zp}^{(N)}=2NE_{\rm zp}=NkT_0$.
 Now, one can express that energy via Eq.~(\ref{eq:4.2}) in terms of the oscillator's frequency $\omega_0$, and one obtains for $N$ DOF

 To describe the steady-state's couplings in both systems, it is appropriate to assume the same friction coefficient for both the bouncer and the walker, i.e., $\gamma=\zeta$.
 We obtain the energy balance between oscillator and its thermal environment for $N$ DOF as